ahmed17777/Credit_Risk_Analysis-/README.md

 - Generate a classication report using the imbalanced_classification_report from imbalanced-learn.
 - Use a random state of 1 for each sampling algorithm to ensure consistency between tests

+### Undersampling

+In this section, I will test an undersampling algorithms to determine which algorithm results in the best performance compared to the oversampling algorithms above.
+I will undersample the data using the Cluster Centroids algorithm and complete the folliowing steps:

+- View the count of the target classes using Counter from the collections library.
+- Use the resampled data to train a logistic regression model.
+- Calculate the balanced accuracy score from sklearn.metrics.
+- Print the confusion matrix from sklearn.metrics.
+- Generate a classication report using the imbalanced_classification_report from imbalanced-learn.
+- Use a random state of 1 for each sampling algorithm to ensure consistency between tests

+### Ensemble Learners

+In this section, I will compare two ensemble algorithms to determine which algorithm results in the best performance.
+I will train a Balanced Random Forest Classifier and an Easy Ensemble AdaBoost classifier .
+For each algorithm, I will follow these steps:

+- Train the model using the training data.
+- Calculate the balanced accuracy score from sklearn.metrics.
+- Print the confusion matrix from sklearn.metrics.
+- Generate a classication report using the imbalanced_classification_report from imbalanced-learn.
+- For the Balanced Random Forest Classifier onely, print the feature importance sorted in descending order (most important feature to least important) along with the feature score
+- Use a random state of 1 for each algorithm to ensure consistency between tests